Skip to content

 What Can Be Done?

-If the federal government really wanted to make saving more accessible for taxpayers, it would swap the proposal for Trump Accounts to replace the complicated mess of savings accounts currently available with universal savings accounts.
+If the federal government really wanted to make saving more accessible for taxpayers, it would replace the complicated mess of savings accounts currently available with universal savings accounts.

-Universal savings accounts would simplify saving into one single tax-neutral account for taxpayers.
+Universal savings accounts would simplify saving into a single tax-neutral account for taxpayers.
 Doing so would simplify saving for taxpayers and remove much of the current burden of rulemaking and administration from the Treasury and IRS.

 Other countries that have implemented universal savings accounts have done so with remarkable success.
-In Canada and the United Kingdom, more than half the adult population uses a universal savings account and keeps more money in it than other retirement accounts.
-For low-income earners, balances in their savings account tend to exceed their income, which points to strong financial security.
+In both Canada and the United Kingdom, more than half the adult population uses a universal savings account and keeps more money in it than other retirement accounts.
+For low-income earners, balances in their savings accounts tend to exceed their income, which points to strong financial security.

 Subscribe